sensilla/client-api-examples/README.md

 ```

 The project details can also be used to synchronise to another system, see project ID and each location ID in
 locationSet.
-The locationSet also includes a sensorSet to report the physical devices ID's.
+The locationSet also includes a sensorSet to report the physical device ID's.

 ## new_system_event.py

 Used to create a new event from an external system such as a building management system.

-In case the external system reports an event where the end date is not yet known, the event id must be stored for
+In case an external system reports an event where the end date is not yet known, the event id must be stored to update the end timestamp later.
-later updating the end timestamp.

-Use case: a window open and window close event
+Use case example: window open and window close event

 ### Example output